mirzammx/dinedash/FoodFrenzy-master/README.md

     - Navigate to `http://localhost:8080` in your browser.
 ## Website Screenshot

-Here is a preview of the FoodFrenzy interface:
+Here is a preview of the DineDash interface:

 ![Screenshot 2025-05-19 143351](https://github.com/user-attachments/assets/3e34f54c-c986-42ac-96a4-ed7ad18035a6)
 ![Screenshot 2025-05-19 143427](https://github.com/user-attachments/assets/a4046d4e-8c3d-4629-8913-5543d709e80e)